nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Cons

 * No CLI
-* Difficult for new user to learn as the UI is is not self explanatory and there is no help function.
+* Difficult for new user to learn as the UI is not self explanatory and there is no help function.
 * No calendar/timeline view.
-* Browser-based so it requires internet connection.
+* [Browser-based](#browser-based) so it requires internet connection.

 **Remember the milk**